LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 When you see the first kind of error, where the symbol is on the left side of the equals sign, it usually means that you have not declared the variable.
 If you have ever tried to use a Python variable that you have not initialized the second error message will be familiar to you.
 The difference here is that we see the message before we ever try to test our program.

 <aside class="aside-note" markdown="1">
 When using an IDE such as IntelliJ, your code is typically checked by the IDE's built-in compiler as you write your code.
-Thus, errors are usually visually indicated within your code by the IDE as you write your code, saving you the extra step of having to explicitely compile your code before finding compiler errors.
+Thus, errors are usually visually indicated within your code by the IDE as you write your code, saving you the extra step of having to explicitly compile your code before finding compiler errors.
 Nice, huh?
 </aside>

 The general rule in Java is that you must decide what kind of an object your variable is going to reference and then you must declare that variable before you use it.
 There is much more to say about the static typing of Java but for now this is enough.